 In Spanish, the progression is similar, but syllable awareness figures more prominently in predicting Spanish literacy.
-Students progress from first discriminating syllables to discriminating syllable parts before they develop the ability to distinguish and manipulate phonemes.
+Learners progress from first discriminating syllables to discriminating syllable parts before they develop the ability to distinguish and manipulate phonemes.
 Spanish-speaking children also start by learning vowel sounds before consonants, whereas their English-speaking counterparts learn the consonant phonemes first (Escamilla et al., 2013).
 Strength at discriminating individual phonemes, combined with the one-to-one sound-letter correspondence and syllabic nature of Spanish, appears to be the most closely correlated to word decoding (Pollard-Durodola & Simmons, 2009).
 For Spanish, this strength has been shown to be a differentiating factor between good and average readers (Carrillo, 1994).
 Additionally, two-way language transfer and cross-linguistic effects play a beneficial role in predicting Spanish and English literacy development (Denton et al., 2000; Manis et al., 2004; Páez et al., 2007; Pollard-Durodola & Simmons, 2009; Siegel, 2004).

 The Phonological Awareness measures are designed to fit this research-based progression, with two measures at each of four levels shown in Table 2.3.
+Reports for MAP Reading Fluency also include a Level 0, which indicates the student is ready to be introduced to the Level 1 concepts, and a Level 5, which indicates that the Level 4 concepts can be reinforced.

-Level 1: Rhymes and Syllables Level 2: Syllable Blending and Initial Sounds Level 3: Phoneme Blending and Segmenting Level 4: Syllable and Phoneme Manipulation Rhyme Completion Measures phonological rhyme identification skills Syllable Blending Measures syllable blending skills Phoneme Blending Measures phoneme blending skills Syllable Addition/Deletion Measures syllable manipulation skills Counting Syllables Measures phonological syllable segmenting skills Initial Sound Matching Measures initial phoneme identification skills Segment & Count Phonemes Measures phoneme segmenting skills Phoneme Substitution Measures phoneme manipulation skills
+Level 1: Rhymes and Syllables Level 2: Syllable Blending and Level 3: Phoneme Blending Level 4: Syllable and Initial Sounds and Segmenting Phoneme Manipulation Rhyme Completion Syllable Blending Phoneme Blending Syllable Addition/Deletion Measures phonological rhyme Measures syllable blending Measures phoneme blending Measures syllable identification skills skills skills manipulation skills Counting Syllables Initial Sound Matching Segment & Count Phonemes Phoneme Substitution Measures phonological Measures initial phoneme Measures phoneme Measures phoneme syllable segmenting skills identification skills segmenting skills manipulation skills

-Table 2.3.
-Phonological Awareness Progression
+Table 2.4 Phonological Awareness Progression

-\Transitional level.
+\\Transitional level.
 The progression from measuring syllables first and then phonemes is meant to move from easier to harder within the same level.
 This is an indicator for teachers to see if the student is ready to move on to blending and segmenting phonemes.

-2.3.1.
-Level 1: Rhymes and Syllables
+2.3.1 Level 1: Rhymes and Syllables